frankctan/ZulipReader/README.md

 A reasonable solution would be to collapse UITableViewCells if the messages are greater than a preset length.
 Perhaps a better solution would be to calculate UITableView content sizes separate from the main thread.

+### Persistence in Realm

+I chose [Realm](https://realm.io/) over Core Data because of the provided developer documentation and examples.
+I learned a ton about read and write transactions, such as filtering with predicates, batching write transactions, primary ID's and multi-threading.
+However, I realize now that Realm has a lot of functionality that I didn't take advantage of.

+Views and controllers can be registered to be notified when a Realm instance or object changes.
+Not completely understanding what notifications or KVO meant at the time, I wrote my own logic to notify controllers of new data.
+Significant portions of the existing code base could be made clearer by taking advantage of Realm's built-in notifications system.

 ### Networking

 I needed a way to efficiently deal with a string of successive network calls and I was not a fan of nested completion handlers.
 I found that my code quickly became unwieldy and difficult to change.
 Futures are a great way to display asynchronous code in a seemingly synchronous manner.